 |New South Wales||1,949,036||91.46||182,010||8.54||Yes|

 Due to the success of the referendum, there are a number of myths that exist.
 These include the misconceptions that the referendum granted Aboriginal and Torres Strait Islander people citizenship, the right to vote and access to social security.

 While the 1967 Referendum ensured that Aboriginal and Torres Strait Islanders were counted, it did not recognise their past and did not establish practical solutions for the challenges faced by them.

 That’s why we need to progress to the next step with a Voice to Parliament.

 A Voice to Parliament will give the Australian Government the opportunity to make policies with Aboriginal and Torres Strait Islander people, rather than for Aboriginal and Torres Strait Islander people.

-If you would like to take part in our campaign for a Voice, please sign up to From the Heart.
+If you would like to take part in our campaign for a Voice, please sign your support on the Digital Uluru Statement Canvas:

 If you want to learn more about the Uluru Statement, check out our FAQ page.

 Follow us on social media to keep up to date.